FrankC37/seal-team/Dendron/Work Notes/Grainger.Fulfillment.current issues.md

 #### F_Wrong_LOC_0_Commit
     - Adjust one of the current reallocation reports
     - need to be able to find past and future orders that meet this

+### How to identify the orders that need to xfer warehouse to committ complete quantity